In the age of disposable fashion, Elysha Schuhbauer thinks it is a radical act to mend a piece of clothing instead of throwing it away.

 The issue of textile waste lies also with marketers and the fashion industry, Weber said.

-can use renewable energy, use recycled materials or cotton grown without pesticides and establish environmental standards for textile production,” he said.
+“The companies themselves can use renewable energy, use recycled materials or cotton grown without pesticides and establish environmental standards for textile production,” he said.

 The search for meaningful ways for people to make their lives more sustainable is what drew Samantha St. Armand to mending clothes.